 The remainder of the thesis is organized as follows.
-Chapter ?? gives a brief overview of the background.
-Then, the KVMSR model is defined in Chapter 3, followed by two program examples described in Chapter 4.
+Chapter 2 gives a brief overview of the background.
+Then, the KVMSR model is defined in Chapter 3, followed by three program examples described in Chapter 4.
 An implementation of the KVMSR model is evaluated in Chapter 5, to show its flexibility and performance benefits.
-Finally, Chapter 6 discusses related work in the field, and Chapter 7.1 summarizes the thesis and points out directions for future work.
+An analysis of a broader list of KVMSR programs and the programming practices is given in Chapter 6.
+Finally, Chapter 7 discusses related works in graph computation and parallel programming, and Chapter 8.1 summarizes the thesis and points out directions for future work.

-BACKGROUND
+CHAPTER 2 BACKGROUND